 Elsie – My Move

 learn more here I was very unhappy.
 I was living in an apartment where I felt scared.
 I told my staff that I was uncomfortable staying there.
 My staff took action.
 They helped me look for a new home.
 Once I found a new home, Alice Saddy Association helped me call the movers and pick up boxes so I could start packing.
 Alice Saddy brought me to my new apartment to take a look at my new home.
 My staff helped me move my bird, Jake.
 My staff helped me set up my new apartment.
 Jake and I are very happy in our new hom

 Congratulations go to Alyssa Easton who, this June, became part of the first graduating class from Fanshawe College's Community Integration through Cooperative Education (CICE) program!
 Way to go, Alyssa!
 This two-year program involves a modified interview as part of the entrance requirement, after which Alyssa found herself partaking of 2 ECE (Early Childhood Education) classes as well as 3 CICE courses, wherein she learned such skills as dressing for interviews and time management.
+Her f

 Brian has lived at Allen Place for the last few years and is very connected in London.
-He enjoys volunteering at Hutton House and is also very active with the Canadian Council for The Blind.
+He enjoys volunteering at Hutton House and is also very active with the Canadian Council of the Blind.
 He is a huge Disney fan and can talk at length on this subject!
 At election time, he can be found going door-to-door for his favourite candidate and he is also very mindful of peoples' rights.
 Brian is very knowledgeable with computers, loves gaming, and can very often be found assisting or advising

 Steven is proud of what he has accomplished and the life he leads.
 He participates in many activities including drawing, collective kitchen, working out at the Y, and working with his community at Talbot Street Church.
 "My life is good," says Steven.
 "Sometimes I get down because I have leg problems, but being with my friends reminds me that my life is good.
-Overall, I´m very happy with my life."
+Overall, I'm very happy with my life."

-Hi my name is Jim.
+Hi, my name is Jim.
 I have been supported by The Alice Saddy Association for 18 years.
 I was an Alice Saddy board member for 10 years.
 Some of my interests include painting and drawing.
 I am inspired by the Canadian painters: The Group of Seven.
 I enjoy painting landscapes.
 I am also an entrepreneur.
 I have my own business called “Happy Tails” Cat-Sitting.
 I also walk dogs in my spare time.
 I guess you could call me an animal lover.
 I love to travel.
-Some of the trips I have been on are
+Some of the trips I have been on ar